computerline1z/codemap/README.md

 put your cursor inside the memory area of the loaded module and press this button again. then Codemap will ask you the name of the file that you stored the break-point information for this module.

-The following video effectively explains how this works.

 ## ALT-5 : Connect Codemap Graph with IDA